lesan2807/concurrente/Proyectos/levdist-serial/README.md

 https://en.wikipedia.org/wiki/Levenshtein_distance

 This program compares files stored in directories using the Levenshtein Distance.
 It lists the files from most similar to less similar.

 For example, in a directory called camel_snake there are 4 files.
 One contains  "whatIsFasterToRead", the second one contains "what_is_fasterToRead", the third one contains "WHAT_IS_FASTER_TO_READ" and the last one contains "what_is_faster_to_read".
-The program will then produce this output:
+The program will then produce this output:<br />

-4	files/camel.txt	files/camel_snake.txt
+4	files/camel.txt	files/camel_snake.txt<br />
-4	files/camel_snake.txt	files/snake.txt
+4	files/camel_snake.txt	files/snake.txt<br />
-8	files/camel.txt	files/snake.txt
+8	files/camel.txt	files/snake.txt<br />
-18	files/camel.txt	files/const.txt
+18	files/camel.txt	files/const.txt<br />
-18	files/camel_snake.txt	files/const.txt
+18	files/camel_snake.txt	files/const.txt<br />
-18	files/const.txt	files/snake.txt
+18	files/const.txt	files/snake.txt<br />

 The Levenshtein Distance algorithm is used for:
 * Spell cheking